ManifoldScholar/manifold-docusaurus/docs/using/reading_groups.md

 - **Home**.
 This tab displays the landing page for the Reading group with the above mentioned editable section blocks.
 - **Notes + Comments**.
 This tab displays a list of all Notes (annotations, comments, and highlights) created by the group.
 This view is similar to the public view of a Note with the addition of an **All Members** dropdown menu.
 The **All Members** dropdown list shows all members of the group and may be used to see the Notes of a specific member.
 Both dropdown menus may be used together to create a custom view of Note entries.
 Selecting **Reset Filters**, located below the **All Members** box, will return the user to the full list of Notes.
 - **Members**.
 This tab displays a detailed list of all group members including: Member Name, Role, Activity, Note Style (annotation style: dashed, dotted, solid, wavy), and Actions.
-Selecting a Member Name will open a view of all the member's annotations and comments.
-Selecting the **Edit** button will open a drawer to the right where you can delete or edit a group member's details, noted above, with the addition of adding a label to describe a specific member and will be displayed next to the their name in the membership list.
+Selecting a Member Name will open a view of all the member’s annotations and comments.
+Selecting the **Edit** button will open a drawer to the right where you can delete or edit a group member’s details, noted above, with the addition of adding a label to describe a specific member and will be displayed next to the their name in the membership list.
 The **Remove** button will remove a member from the group, you will be prompted to confirm this action.
 Removing a member from the group will not delete their annotations from the group.

 #### Manage Group Block